You are your biggest asset

 Making a Claim

-In the event that you may be eligible to make a claim on your insurance, please call us on 1300 133 177.
-We will help you through the process and will provide you with a designated claims officer who will be in regular contact with you.Find out more
+In the event that you may be eligible to make a claim, please call us on 1300 133 177.
+We will provide you with a designated claims officer who will be in regular contact with you.Find out more

 Super affordable - we buy insurance at wholesale rates